immcantation/shazam/docs/topics/calcBaseline.md

 testStatistic
 :   `character` indicating the statistical framework used to test for selection.
+One of
-One of `c("local", "focused", "imbalance")`.
+`c("local", "focused", "imbalanced")`.

 regionDefinition
 :   [RegionDefinition](RegionDefinition-class.md) object defining the regions